joelfrom08/custom-calendars/README.md

     - Tested on Ubuntu 25.04 (Kernel 6.14.0-15-generic) using the default terminal
 - *More may be coming in a future release*

-> 🐛 **Known Issue — Windows Support**
+> ⚠️🐛 **Known Issue — Windows Support**
 >
-> The Windows build currently has major display issues in Windows 10 and 11 Command Prompt and Powershell.
+> The Windows build currently, as of *v1.0.1*, has major display issues in Windows 10 and 11 Command Prompt and PowerShell.
 Core functionality *does* work, it's just easily legible.
 >
 > Using Git Bash or the modern Windows Terminal results in proper display, though crashes on startup.
-> - **Status:** Fix planned for v1.0.1 or v1.0.2
-> - **Tracking:** This issue will be resolved in an upcoming patch release
+> - **Status:** A fix will be shipped with *v1.0.2*, though it will REQUIRE [Modern Terminal](https://aka.ms/terminal).
+Support for Command Prompt and PowerShell will NOT be supported, though support MAY be added with *v2.0.0*.

 **How to launch:**
 - `osx-arm64`, `osx-x64`, `linux-x64`: Using your terminal of choice, navigate to the directory to which you downloaded the executable, and run `./CustomCalendars-[OS]`.
 Replace `[OS]` with `macos-arm`, `macos-x64`, or `linux` respectively.